nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-technical-overview.md

 ### {{> anchor 'record-deletion-flow'}} Record Deletion Flow

-For the Retention Management add-on, a specific deletion flow has been added for the following reasons:
+For the Retention Management addon, a specific deletion flow has been added for the following reasons:

 - The deduplication feature is turned off for records content as it is not compliant with retention features (ex: it's not possible to handle a case where 2 records referenced the same file content with 2 different retention period and the legal constraint to delete it right after the retention period),